PabloGlezAlv/RTBEngine/RTBEngine/README.md

 const std::vector<UIElement*>& GetUIElements() const;
 ```

 Returns a cached list of all `UIElement` descendants.
-Refreshed each frame.
+Rebuilt only when `GameObject::GetHierarchyVersion()` changes — zero cost on frames where the hierarchy is unchanged.

 ### 16.4 CanvasSystem